Psalm 37: Book of Common Prayer

-In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the seventh day of the month.
+In the Church of England's Book of Common Prayer, Psalm 37 is assigned to be read on the evening of the seventh day of the month.

 Islam

 "The righteous shall inherit the land, and dwell therein for ever" is referenced in the Qur'an:

 Before this We wrote in the Psalms, after the Message (given to Moses): "My servants the righteous, shall inherit the earth."

 — Qur'an, sura 21 (Al-Anbiya), ayah 105.

 Musical settings

 Heinrich Schütz wrote a setting of a paraphrase of Psalm 37 in German, "Erzürn dich nicht so sehre", SWV 134, for the Becker Psalter, published first in 1628.
 Verses 30–31 in Latin were set by Anton Bruckner as "Os Justi" in 1879.
 British composer Clara Ross (1858-1954) used Psalm 37 as the text for her song “Fret Not Thyself.”

 Illuminated manuscripts

 Psalm 37 in the Harley Psalter.

 The beginning of Psalm 37, in the Psalter of Eleanor of Aquitaine.